“What is North Noir?” In short, it’s detective fiction set in Northeastern USA and Canada.

 The Noir element refers to a tradition of crime writing linked to film noir, to movies such as The Maltese Falcon, which was first a novel.
 Noir fiction doesn’t dwell on characters’ feelings.
 Similarly, the female protagonists in North Noir are not sentimental, although they are empathetic and intuitive.

 The crime/mystery genre turns on whodunit puzzles.
 Readers expect to be both challenged and entertained.
-With the North Noir novels, I deliver more than puzzles and blood and guts.
+The North Noir novels deliver more than puzzles and blood and guts.
 I always embed – very deeply (no preaching) – an existential conundrum in my novels.
 The majority of murders hinge on money.
 In a word, greed.
-In the second North Noir novel (to be published by Stark House Press in early 2023), the main murderee is killed because of his renunciation of money, his anti-greed.
+In The Color Red, the main murderee is killed because of his renunciation of money, his anti-greed.
 Readers will get a baffling puzzle; they’ll also find a deeply buried ethical message.
 For me, all novels – even whodunits – should have an existential core.

-PS: The first North Noir novel, Bay of Blood, is available in stores and online; click here for full details.
-A free teaser of the second novel will be posted when available.
+PS: The first two North Noir novels (Bay of Blood and The Color Red) are available in stores and online; click here for full details.

 2 thoughts on “North Noir Defined”

 […] fiction.
 I also love detective fiction, but I don’t like so-called ‘genre prose.’
 The North Noir novels follow prescribed narrative conventions, such as the inclusion of forensic detail, yet the […]

 […] and desperate characters, permeated by a sense of disillusionment.
 I favour a wider lens.
 In the North Noir (Detective Eva Naslund) series, crime noir is less bleak.
 It is more like life itself: not always […]